pRizz/iota-transaction-spammer-webapp/replay attack.md

 * The IOTA foundations response to the [MIT-DCI report](https://github.com/mit-dci/tangled-curl/blob/master/vuln-iota.md), specifically Come-from-Beyond’s attitude (that he himself will categorize as trolling).
 I would rather just post this here rather than dealing with that.

-* The naive replay attacks is limited in scope to a small number of addresses, with only a small number holding an amount of IOTA that would be cared if it were lost.
-Also, IOTA foundation can unilaterally freeze and put those funds into the reclaim process if they want as they have done in the past.
+* The naive replay attack is limited in scope to a small number of addresses, with only a small number holding an amount of IOTA that would be cared if it were lost.
+Also, IOTA foundation can unilaterally freeze and put those funds into the reclaim process if they want as I undertand they have done in the past.

 * IOTA transaction approval is currently completely centralized by the coordinator, so no information I provide here can be used without explicit consent of the coordinator who could decide to not allow replays (simplest solution).